-Ebola virus disease (formerly known as Ebola haemorrhagic fever) is a severe, often fatal illness, with a death rate of up to 90%.
-The illness affects humans and nonhuman primates (monkeys, gorillas, and chimpanzees).
+Ebola virus disease (formerly known as Ebola haemorrhagic fever) is a severe, often fatal illness, with a death rate of up to 90% (almost 90% of the people will Ebola may die).
+The illness affects humans and nonhuman primates (monkeys, gorillas and chimpanzees).

 Ebola first appeared in 1976 in two simultaneous outbreaks, one in a village near the Ebola River in the Democratic Republic of Congo, and the other in a remote area of Sudan.